-The fact of the matter is, in this face-paced, digital world, if you want to earn and keep your customers, build a community of advocates who will support you and tell their friends about you, your approach to marketing must shift.
-It’s not just about how your company is packaged, it’s about who your company is.
+The fact of the matter is, if you want to earn and keep your customers and employees, and build a community of advocates who will support you and tell their friends about you, you can’t just focus your efforts on how your company is packaged.
+You must also focus your efforts on who your company is.

 - You need to clarify your purpose that so that you can effectively position strategy around it, rally your employees around it, and communicate it to your customers.

 - You need to better understand your people so that you can connect with your customers and remove their roadblocks.

 - You need to use strategy and action to prove you’re worth your customers’ time and attention; showing them you are willing to keep your promise to them.

 Chances are, your company or the company you work for is in business because you want to make some money.
 You want to grow.
-So how will building an authentic brand help you do that?
+So how will building a purpose-driven, authentic brand help you do that?

-Consumers know they have the upper hand.
+Consumers know that they have the upper hand.
 They know they have a choice.
-So the bar has been set a lot higher for companies.
-Consumers expect businesses to play a larger role in changing society.
+So the bar has been set a lot higher for companies because consumers expect businesses to play a larger role in changing society.
 You can’t just make a product anymore.

 Not only that, but as far as employees go, people want meaning in their work and they want to work for better companies.